 Now you will also noticed that these burgers are in a bun.
 Yes that is right my friends I created my first paleo bun recipe.
 I realize I am behind the times on this one… most paleo bloggers out there have a few grain free bun recipes on their blogs.
 To be honest I just didn't really miss them.
 But I finally decided it was time I joined in on the trend.
 These are sweet potato buns and I will share the recipe soon I promise.
 I also came up with a recipe for plantain buns.
 Do you have a preference for which one I share first?
 I personally like the plantain buns better because they aren't quite as sweet… but I will let you weigh in.

-Place plate/platter in the fridge for 30-60 minutes (this helps the burgers stick together better)
+- Place the plate in the fridge for 30-60 minutes (this helps the burgers stick together better).

-Grill the burgers on the barbecue until cooked evenly on both sides OR cook these in a frying pan on medium heat with 1 TBSP of bacon fat (that's how I cooked the ones in the photos)
+- Grill the burgers on the barbecue until cooked evenly on both sides OR cook these in a frying pan on medium heat with 2 tablespoon of cooking fat.